 Children at Manor Park Primary School develop their knowledge and understanding of mathematics through practical activity, exploration and discussion during mathematics and whilst studying other subjects.
 Each child should be able to think and solve problems mathematically by using the appropriate skills, concepts and knowledge.
 They should be provided with rich and enjoyable experiences related both to their individual needs and to the wider requirements of society.

-Further information outlining the Singapore approach and more details for individual year groups can be found in the ‘How to help your child in Mathematics’ parent booklets available as a link in the ‘Supporting Learning at Home’ section in each year group.
-Also please see the links below to the Maths No problem! website and videos.
+Further information outlining the Power Maths approach and more details for individual year groups can be found in the ‘How to help your child in Mathematics’ parent booklets available as a link in the ‘Supporting Learning at Home’ section in each year group.